Nirstorm/nirstorm/README.md

 ## Usage

-The main documentation is in the form Brainstorm tutorials.
+The main documentation is in the form tutorials available on the [nirstorm github project wiki](https://github.com/Nirstorm/nirstorm/wiki#tutorials).
-See http://neuroimage.usc.edu/brainstorm/Tutorials for a complete list.

-See http://neuroimage.usc.edu/brainstorm/Tutorials/NIRSFingerTapping for a turorial on basic fNIRS data processing comprising:
-- data import & visualization
-- bad channel tagging
-- movement correction
-- MBLL
-- detrending and filtering
-- block averaging